Ronales/labelme-convert-yolo3-label-format/README.md

 and adjsut the voc2yolo.py line15 and other values! carefully to search some detail params in this code file. you will reciveve the label dirctory in this project root directory.

-may be some file structure should be adjusted,**suffle_dataset.py** will help you to suffle the probalility of train.txt and valid.txt in above convted yolo format file we just finished work.
+may be some file structure should be adjusted,**suffle_dataset.py** will help you to random scramble the proportion of train.txt and valid.txt in above convted yolo format file we just finished work.

 Last, joy it!